 Just like with my Easy Cheesy Bean Dip, this High Protein Queso Dip can be made year-round and for any occasion, so it’s super versatile and doesn’t have to made during any particular season or holiday…but I have had luck with it being super popular at pot lucks and game day parties.

-*Remember, if you like this recipe, make sure to check out my Appetizers Section, as well as my entire Recipes Section.*
+*Remember, if you like this recipe, make sure to check out my entire high protein recipes section.

 Doesn’t it just look so tasty and filling?
-One of my favorite things about this dip is that it is both super yummy, but it’s also packed with protein so I have so much less guilt when I eat it, but it also really fills me up and keeps me full too.
+One of my favorite things about this dip is that it is both super yummy, but it’s also packed with protein so not only do I have so much less guilt when I eat it, but it also really fills me up and keeps me full too.

 I love that there are several forms of protein in this recipe.
 The best part about that is that you can pick and choose which proteins you want to add…you absolutely don’t have to follow the recipe 100% and it will typically still turn out super tasty.

 - 1 (28 ounce) can diced tomatoes and chilies